lassebomh/pyxel-gravity-simulator/README.md

 # pyxel-gravity-simulator
 This project is a sandbox minigame that simulates gravity.
 It was made purely for fun in my spare time, so i didn't bother to optimize it.
-The game uses partial derivatives to calculate the forces, and the python module 'pyxel' as UI.
+The game uses partial derivatives to calculate the forces, and [the python module pyxel](https://pypi.org/project/pyxel/) for GUI.

 ![](https://media.giphy.com/media/JRDog1OxB7g2jdI8Rv/giphy.gif)